top of page

 Christine "DJ Kix" Mwaturura

-Award-winning Zimbabwean-Australian audio producer, writer and radio DJ in Melbourne (Naarm), Australia.
-Most of Kix's work has a connection to Africa with the aim of inspiring empathy, critical thinking, and entertaining audiences.
+Award-winning Zimbabwean-Australian writer and audio producer in Melbourne (Naarm), Australia.
+Kix's work aims to inspire empathy and critical thinking, while entertaining and delighting audiences.

-As a radio DJ, Kix brings contemporary African music to Melbourne's airwaves every Friday night on PBS FM.
+As a radio DJ, Kix brought contemporary African music to Melbourne's airwaves every Friday night on PBS FM for 7 years.
 Her show, Afro Turn Up, was nationally syndicated from 2020 - 2022 on the Community Radio Network.
 Kix has also collaborated with the Peabody award-winning program, Afropop Worldwide as a guest co-host and producer.
-Check out her episodes here.
+Check out her episodes here

 In recognition of Kix’s talent in audio storytelling, she was named the 2022 Jesse Cox Audio Fellow.